mearsdj/Amazon_Vine_Analysis/README.md

 ## Purpose

-Using `Pyspark`, a `PostgreSQL` server on `AWS`, and `Google Colab`, a comparision of product reviews made through the Amazon Vine product review program was made.
-The purpose of the comparison was to determine if there was any evidence of bias towards positivity in vine-based reviews, versus non-vine reviews.
+Using `Pyspark`, a `PostgreSQL` server on `AWS`, and `Google Colab`, a comparision of product reviews made through the Amazon Vine product review program was conducted.
+The purpose of the comparison was to look for evidence of positivity bias in vine-based reviews, versus non-vine reviews.

 ## Data

 Data was available by product category, as provided by Amazon [here](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt).
-The above data set includes both vine and non-vine product reviews.
+The above data sets includes both vine and non-vine product reviews.

 ## Analysis

 For this analysis, the [*gift cards*](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Gift_Card_v1_00.tsv.gz
-) category was analysed for bias.
+) category was analysed.
 After completing the analysis however, it was determined that no vine ratings were assigned to gift cards, so a subsequent analysis was completed on the [*outdoor product*](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Outdoors_v1_00.tsv.gz) *category*.

 The procedure for both analyses was as follows:
 1. Download data from the s3 site.